Multimeter Tutorial Includes:

 DMM purchase decisions

-Whilst a low cost digital multimeter may fit the bill for many hobby or home applications, when considering a digital multimeter purchase for a professional or commercial application, or for high voltage work, it is often far more cost effective to buy a more expensive one that is better specified, has the required safety ratings and is robustly built.
+Whilst a low cost digital multimeter may fit the bill for many hobby or home applications, when considering a digital multimeter purchase for a professional or commercial application, or for high voltage work, it is often far more cost effective in the longer term to buy a more expensive one that is better specified, has the required safety ratings and is robustly built.

 Essentially, you get what you pay for, so any purchasing decisions should take into account the overall performance and requirement, and not just the basic ranges and cost.